-If you’re considering attending grad school and have a mental illness, you certainly are not alone.
-In 2022, a study in the Journal of Affective Disorders estimated that over 60% of college students are living with a mental health issue.
-With the proper support and self-care strategies, earning an advanced degree is a realistic goal.
-We’ve put together this guide to address the challenges of studying for an advanced degree while dealing with a mental illness and share resources to help you succeed.
+If you’re considering attending grad school and have a mental illness, you are not alone.
+A 2023 study by Gallup and the Lumina Foundation cited mental health and stress as barriers to enrollment for 40% of young people between 18 and 24.
+But with proper support and self-care strategies, earning an advanced degree is a realistic goal.
+We’ve put together this guide to address the challenges of studying for an advanced degree while dealing with a mental illness, and we’ll also share resources to help you succeed.

 The American Psychiatric Association defines mental illness as “a mental, behavioral, or emotional disorder (excluding developmental and substance use disorders) resulting in serious functional impairment, which substantially interferes with or limits one or more major life activities.”
 This can include diagnoses such as bipolar disorder, panic disorder, obsessive-compulsive disorder, post-traumatic stress disorder (PTSD), mood disorders including depression, and phobias.

 Some students with mental illnesses have symptoms that make attendance, studying, or cognition more difficult.
-Because of this, it’s essential to take advantage of all the resources available to you.
+Because of this, it’s essential to take advantage of all the resources available.
 Read on for self-care strategies, on-campus services, and other resources to help you succeed.

 Common Types of Mental Illness in Graduate Schools